avinashyadav1998/101-Days-of-Hustle/README.md

 This Repo contains all relevent links & notes.

-In DSM series where you will learn all the stack required to work in data science, data analytics and big data industry including ML ops and cloud infrastructure .
+In DSM series I am learning all the stack required to work in data science, data analytics and big data industry including ML ops and cloud infrastructure .
 What I am learning :

     Python